-We estimate that the example in Figure 2 would require at least two days-and possibly, much longer -in an organization with traditional IT services.
-The CAB usually involves IT and business decision makers.
+We estimate that the example in Figure 2 would require at least two days-and possibly, much longer makers.
 The preparatory materials for a CAB meeting are often reviewed by network, storage, compute, and application administrators.
 If physical infrastructure were unavailable, the request would take even longer to fulfill, increasing costs and wait times further.
 Figure 3 illustrates the advantages of resource request provisioning with a hybrid cloud over traditional IT processes.

-Example resource request for a three-tier application Traditional IT Hybrid cloud Could take 2.35 days to fulfill, including a day and a half for required CAB approval Fulfilled in minutes without the need for CAB approval Manual tasks require time and handoffs among ser- vice desk and the four IT administrators, creating the potential for delays Automated processes finish quickly Estimated cost of staff time per request, including CAB: \$560 No staff cost to fulfill request Requests that require the purchase of a storage array or other infrastructure could add weeks or even menths to
+Example resource request for a three-tier application Traditional IT Hybrid cloud Could take 2.35 days to fulfill, including a day and a half for required CAB approval Fulfilled in minutes without the need for CAB approval Manual tasks require time and handoffs among ser- vice desk and the four IT administrators, creating the potential for delays Automated processes finish quickly Estimated cost of staff time per request, including CAB: \$560 No staff cost to fulfill request Paguasta that require the purchase of a storage array or a